gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 For all possible configuration variables check the documentation of each image provided in their corresponding Docker hub page.

+NOTE: **Note:**
-*Note: All variables will be passed to all services containers.
-It's not designed to distinguish which variable should go where.*
+All variables will be passed to all services containers.
+It's not designed to distinguish which variable should go where.

 ### PostgreSQL service example